pravarsharma18/irctc/README.md

   - ReservationChartForTrain - Stores details of the passengerDetail, total seats, vacant_seats, waiting list if any for a particular date.

 - ### users App

-Initializing the project- - pipenv install
+  - User - Inhertited from AbstractUser class for user login from username, mobile number as well as email.

-Clery Logic
+## Clery Logic

 1. Creation of Boggy triggers signals to Berth model
    a) Berth objects created as per the Boggy fields of AC1, AC2 and so on.